Nkhanal2002/Nkhanal2002/README.md

-## Hi there 👋, I'm Narayan Khanal.
+## Hi there👋, I'm Narayan Khanal.
-🌱 I’m currently learning React.<br>
+### A Passionate Web Developer and An Aspiring SWE
+I've honed my skills in frontend development through dedicated learning of React and Tailwind CSS.
+Aspiring to become a Full Stack Developer, I am currently mastering Node.js for backend development and MongoDB for database management.
+Additionally, I am proficient in Python. <br>